-Once the thesis is completed and defended, all three committee members must sign the cover page.
-Two copies of the thesis are then submitted to the Graduate School.
-Check the CU Denver Graduate Student Advising page for details about final submission.
+Once the thesis is completed and defended, all three committee members must sign the Thesis Approval Form.
+The thesis is then uploaded to ProQuest.
+Check the CU Denver Format Guide for Thesis for details about final submission in ProQuest.

 Oral Defense of the Thesis or Project for All MHMSS Students: